Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Conclusion

 \section{Conclusion}

-We have introduced a cost-efficient distributed machine learning scheme that assigns random tasks to workers and leverages all computations.
-To speed up the convergence, we utilized a \ac{cmab} model, for which we provided theoretical regret guarantees and simulation results.
-While our scheme is inferior to the adaptive k-sync strategy in \cite{Hanna2020} in terms of speed, it achieves significantly lower errors with the same computational efforts. \ifext \else Deriving tighter regret bounds and improving the choice of the confidence bound is left for future work.\fi
+In this paper, we have introduced a cost-efficient distributed machine learning scheme that assigns random tasks to fast workers and leverages all computations.
+The number of workers employed per iteration increases as the algorithm evolves.
+To speed up the convergence, we introduced the use of a \ac{cmab} model, for which we provided theoretical regret guarantees and simulation results.
+While our scheme is inferior to the adaptive $k$-sync strategy from \cite{Hanna2020} in terms of speed, it achieves much lower errors with the same computational efforts while reducing the communication load significantly.

+As further research directions, one could derive tighter regret bounds and improve the choice of the confidence bound.
+In addition, one can consider the setting in which the underlying distributions of the response times of the workers vary over time.
+Furthermore, relaxing the shared memory assumption and instead fixing the task distribution to the workers opens up an interesting trade-off between the average waiting time per iteration and the convergence rate for distributed machine learning with \acp{cmab}.
+On a high level, this holds because the main node should sample different subsets of the data at every iteration.
+Hence, the main node cannot always employ the fastest workers.